Honors Physics

 After taking a test, a student may take another test on the same topic.
 I will record the higher of the two grades.
 But, the right to take the mastery test has to be earned.
 This is demonstrated two ways.

-2. By completing an additional assignment from the unit.
+By completing an additional assignment from the unit.
 Depending on the unit’s difficulty, students are usually given a weekend to work on the assignment.
-Student’s who do not understand how to do the problems need to make an appointment with me during 8th period to get specific help.
+Student’s who do not understand how to do the problems need to see me or someone else for help.
+I am available before school and during most "Patriot Periods."

 The class will follow the school's grading scale.
 All nine weeks' grades reported on the report card will be rounded to the nearest one's place; e.g. 89.532 becomes a 90 on the report card.
 However, the raw score will be used for semester averages.
 Semester averages will be rounded to the nearest one's place -like the nine weeks grades.

-Before each test, students are turn in a chapter in his or her 3"x5" notebooks.
-This summary notebook is a separate 5-point grade.
-Students who do not have the sheet ready before the test cannot turn it in late.
-He or she will receive a zero for the summary.
+Before each test, students are turn a summary page.
+I have template for students to use.
+This template can be picked up in any time in class, (blank ones sit next to the stapler and pencil sharpener, downloaded from a link in Schoology, or the 3 sections can be included on a piece of notebook paper.
+This summary page is a separate 5-point grade.
+Students who do not have the sheet ready before the test, cannot turn it in late.
+He or she will receive a "3" for the summary.
 The purpose of the summary sheet to act as a review BEFORE taking the test.
+That is why they are not accepted late.

-I will contact the parents or guardians via email or phone if a student receives a failing grade on a test or major lab.
+I will contact the parents or guardians via email, text message, or phone if a student receives a failing grade on a test or major lab.

 INCLEMENT WEATHER ( SNOW AND FLOOD DAYS "OFF" )

-During days when school is postponed due to inclement weather, students are expected to check his or her email for a physics assignment.
-Assignments will be posted to the class blog.
-Reminders to check the blog will be sent to student emails, students who follow me on the class on twitter account, and to students on FaceBook who have joined the class group.
-Students without power are not held responsible for the grade on the assignment but they are responsible for the material covered on any following assessments.
+During days when school is postponed due to inclement weather, students are expected to check Schoology for a physics assignment.
+Assignments will be posted by mid morning in most circumstances.
+Reminders to check the blog will be sent to student emails, and by text on from me using Remind.com.
+Students without power or Internet are not held responsible for the grade on the assignment but they are responsible for the material covered on any following assessments.

 • Only use wireless devices in class with the teacher’s specific permission.